wouterlucas/GoalKeeper/readme.md

 # Goal Keeper

 GoalKeeper is a proxy.
 Just like any proxy it forwards requests and responses between client and server.
-However GoalKeeper allows you to setup 'rules', with these rules there are two things.
+However GoalKeeper allows you to setup 'rules' which will be inspected and execute once a request or response matches.

+GoalKeeper comes with a Back End API and Backbone.js/jQuery/Bootstrap based administration webpage to easily setup rules and view logs.

+For each rule:

 * Regular Expression used to inspect the body (sorry doesn't work on GET requests)